hmito/esj73web/about_en.md

 ## Schedule

-The detailed timetable will be released around the beginning of January.
+The detailed timetable will be released around early January.
 Please note that the schedule is not final and may be subject to change in the future due to organizational reasons.

 For application, please see [**here**](/registinfo_en).